spc-group/haven/docs/topic_guides/beamline_configuration.rst

 to the .ini files used in the old LabView solution.
 To keep the complexity of these configuration files manageable, Haven gets much of the needed information from the IOCs directly.

+The job of processing the configuration files is handled by the :py:class:`~haven.instrument.Instrument` class.

 Haven/Firefly should always load without a specific configuration file, but will probably not do anything useful.